-3. SERVICE HOURS
+7. SERVICE HOURS

-Span of Service is defined as the hours that service will operate at any given point within the system.
+Service hours, also known as Span of Service, is defined as the hours that service will operate at any given point within the system.

-Rail service is maintained for a span of up to 21 hours, seven days per week giving considerations to service demand and maintenance requirements.
+Heavy Rail service is maintained for a span of up to 21 hours, seven days per week considering service demand and maintenance requirements.

-The MARTA rail system serves as the spine of the transit network with a service span of up to 21 hours.
+The MARTA heavy rail system serves as the spine of the transit network with a service span of up to 21 hours.
 There is a three-hour suspension of service in the early morning hours to perform routine track maintenance.